 Welcome to the online guitar apps section of the site.
 Here, I’ve developed some online apps to help you learn guitar.
 The apps focus on learning the notes of the fretboard as well as developing skills at reading music and recognising intervals on the fretboard.
 I’ve developed the exercises as games in which you have 99 seconds to try and pick as many correct options as you can.
-The tools:

 Learn the notes of the fretboard by picking the displayed note.
 Countless top level guitarists believe knowing the notes of the fretboard is essential to get the most out of your playing, but it is surprising how many guitarists neglect this knowledge and only know the notes of say the bottom two strings or the notes on the first four frets.